Move Forward Guide

-Often, walking and running in a straight line are snap-free and pain-free, although in some people these activities are limited by the pain of the structure that is snapping.
+Often, walking and running in a straight line are snap free and pain free, although in some people, these activities are limited by the pain of the structure that is snapping.

 Signs and Symptoms

-With snapping hip, you may have:
+With snapping hip syndrome, you may experience:

 - Weakness in the leg when trying to lift it forward or sideways

-- Difficulty performing daily activities such as rising from a chair and walking
+- Difficulty performing daily activities, such as rising from a chair and walking

 How Is It Diagnosed?